Sibling rivalry

 As a parent, don't fuel the rivalry by asking, "Who started it?"
 Simply separate the two children.
 Teach children conflict management strategies and allow them to resolve conflicts on their own—e.g., finding ways to trade, take turns using a timer, etc. Finally, end the battle if one child is hurting, bullying or teasing the other.

-Although it may be difficult for any parent to watch their children conflict, there are steps you can take to encourage more loving behavior.
+Although it may be difficult for any parent to watch their children conflict, there are steps you can take to encourage more loving behaviour.
 Be sure that you and your spouse set a positive example for your children, and keep open family communication a priority.
-If you have additional questions regarding sibling rivalry, consult with a family psychologist or your child’s school guidance counselor.
+If you have additional questions regarding sibling rivalry, consult with a family psychologist or your child’s school guidance counsellor.